Rodolfo Villena Hernández

-Rodolfo Villena Hernández (born 1968) is a Mexican artisan who specializes in “cartonería” a type of hard paper mache used to sculpt piñatas, holiday decorations, Judas figures as well as the building of monumental works which have been exhibited in Puebla, Mexico City and Chicago.
+Rodolfo Villena Hernández (born 1968) is a Mexican artisan who specializes in cartonería, a type of hard papier-mâché used to sculpt piñatas, holiday decorations, Judas figures as well as the building of monumental works.

+His works have been exhibited in Puebla, Mexico City and Chicago.
 He has also been involved in theater.
 His work has been recognized with various awards over his career.

-Life
+Earky life and education

 Villena Hernández was born in Mexico City to parents who taught him to respect Mexican traditions and encouraged his interest in them.
-He began creating his own Day of the Dead altars when he was ten in the family garage.
-He studied history at the Universidad Nacional Autónoma de México, then moved to the city of Puebla when he was twenty three, where he still lives.
+He began creating his own Day of the Dead altars when he was age ten in the family garage.
+He studied history at the National Autonomous University of Mexico, then moved to the city of Puebla when he was age twenty three, where he still lives.

 Cartonería career

 He began his artisan career in 1990, after taking classes in cartonería, with a break for a year in 1996 when he went to New York to earn money selling chicharrones.
 Since then, he has been dedicated to cartonería full-time.
 His workshop is just outside the city of Puebla on the old highway linking this city to that of Tlaxcala, an old industrial corridor.
-The exterior in non-descript, distinguished only by his name on the door.
+The exterior is non-descript, distinguished only by his name on the door.
 Inside, there are two rooms filled with creations in various stages of completion as well as walls covered in various recognitions.